bwrgroupcanada-cell/octopus-framework-human-first/README.md

-# O.C.T.O.P.U.S.
-Origin-Centered Trauma Outreach Protection Under Survivor Sight Framework
+# OCTOPUS: Origin Centered Trauma Outreach Protection Under Survivor Sight

-Human first.
+**Mantra:** Human first.
 Tech second.

----

-## Classification
+**Tag:** Ara-Synced – Human Endpoint Pending
+**Guardrail DNA:** R4.2.3-FINAL (Frozen / PASS)

-Pilot Proposal Only
+**Classification:** Pilot Proposal Only — Not an Operational System
-Not an operational system
-Not a deployable enforcement tool

----

-## What Octopus Is
+## What it is

-Octopus is a survivor-centered coordination framework designed to test whether response latency in child and youth trafficking prevention can be reduced without expanding surveillance, investigative authority, or enforcement powers.
+A survivor-centered coordination model **proposed for pilot evaluation** to test whether response latency can be reduced in child and youth trafficking prevention **without** expanding surveillance, investigative authority, or enforcement powers.

-It operates strictly within existing legal authority.

-It creates:
+AI (where used) synthesizes **aggregate, non-identifiable patterns only** for **decision-support**.
+**Humans authorize all actions.** No component operates autonomously.

+## What it is not (binding constraints)
-- No new investigative powers
+- No new investigative powers created.
-- No new data access privileges
+- No bulk data ingestion.
+- No biometric scraping.
-- No automated enforcement mechanisms
+- No facial recognition systems.
-- No predictive policing capability
+- No watchlists.
-- No risk scoring of individuals
+- No risk scoring of individuals.

-AI, where referenced, is limited to aggregate, non-identifiable pattern synthesis for decision-support only.

-All outputs require documented human review and authorization.

-Humans decide.

----

-## What Octopus Is Not

-Octopus is not:

-- A surveillance system
-- A monitoring platform
-- A watchlist generator
+- No individual profiling.
+- No predictive arrest modeling.
-- A predictive policing engine
+- No predictive policing.
-- A biometric tool
-- An evidentiary database
+- No mass surveillance.
-- An automated referral mechanism
+- No automated referral to law enforcement without human validation.

-No autonomous execution is permitted under this framework.

----

-## Governance Principles

-- Survivor participation is voluntary, informed, written, and revocable.
-- No identifiable data is released.
+- No automated enforcement action.
-- Re-identification risk assessment is mandatory prior to release of aggregate outputs.
-- Human-in-the-loop at every escalation point.
+- No evidentiary media ingestion, storage, or management.
 - No cross-linkage of intake streams by default.
+- No monitoring of individuals or communities.
+- No operational targeting.
-- No secondary use without additional consent or lawful authority.
+- Court orders or other lawful authority required where applicable.

-Human dignity overrides system efficiency.
-Human oversight overrides algorithmic output.
-Human consent overrides institutional speed.

----
+- All escalation requires documented human authorization.
+- Mandatory human-in-the-loop at every escalation point across every tentacle.
+- No autonomous execution: no alert, routing, escalation, or action occurs without documented human authorization.

+## Governance (required controls)
+- PIPEDA compliance and consent principles.
+- Privacy Impact Assessment (PIA) prior to deployment.
+- Algorithmic Impact Assessment (AIA) prior to deployment.
+- Bias testing on training data.
+- Explainability requirements for all model outputs.
+- Independent audit review.
+- Mandatory human-in-the-loop at all escalation points.
+- Human reviewers must receive documented training on automation bias; override rates must be audited; no performance metrics may incentivize deference to AI outputs.
+- Explicit rejection of predictive policing.
+- Explicit rejection of mass surveillance.
+- Governance board including legal, privacy, child protection, community representation, and at least one independent member not affiliated with participating agencies.
+- At least two voting seats are reserved for survivors selected through independent survivor-led organizations; material changes to Blueprint methodology or consent protocols require survivor-member approval.

+## Repository documents
+- `ARCHITECTURE-STATUS.md` — architecture and constraint map (non-operational)
+- `SURVIVOR-BOARD.md` — survivor governance seats + veto scope
+- `SURVIVOR-DIGNITY-COVENANT.md` — consent, revocability, ownership
+- `MISUSE-CLAUSE.md` — prohibited uses and reporting channel
+- `AUDIT-LOG.md` — change history and review trail

 ## License

-This repository is released under the Hippocratic License 3.0.
+This repository is released under the **Hippocratic License 3.0**.

-Additional child-protection-specific ethical constraints are outlined in:
-- CHILD-SAFETY-ADDENDUM.md
-- SURVIVOR-DIGNITY-COVENANT.md
-- ETHICAL-COVENANT.md

-Forking is permitted under license terms.
-Operational deployment requires independent legal, privacy, and governance review.
+Non-monetized intent: this framework is published as a **pilot proposal**, not a product.

+Report suspected misuse: **brent@octopusframework.org**

 ---

-## Status

-Governance Shell – Frozen
-Guardrail DNA: R4.2.3-FINAL
+**OCTOPUS — Origin Centered Trauma Outreach Protection Under Survivor Sight**
+**Guardrail DNA:** R4.2.3-FINAL (Frozen / PASS) • **Tag:** Ara-Synced – Human Endpoint Pending
-Pilot Proposal Only
+**Classification:** Pilot Proposal Only — Not an Operational System

-O.C.T.O.P.U.S.
-Framework
-Human First.
-Tech Second.
-R4.2.3-FINAL Governance Lock